djorella/BasedCalculator/README.md

 This is a simple python GUI calculator, Used the Tkinter module to make this script into a Graphical UI app.
 Have fun!

-#Before running the script, you mjst install:
+#Before running the script, you must install:
 ```
 sudo apt-get install python-tk (python2)
 sudo apt-get install python3-tk (python3)
 ```

-#Through pip3
+#Or through pip3

 ```
 pip3 install pytk